Colossians - A demonstration of the "Science of Textual Criticism"

 But now that the phrase is put back into the critical Greek text, the more modern versions like the NIV and ESV omit it!
 Go figure!

 But wait!
 There's more.
 The NASB 1963, 1972, 1973 and 1977 editions all OMITTED the phrase and read: "For it is on account of these things that the wrath of God will come."
-But in 1995 the new NASB has put it back in and it now reads: "the wrath of God will come UPON THE SONS OF DISOBEDIENCE."
+But in 1995 and in the new NASB 2020 editions have put it back in and it now reads: "the wrath of God will come UPON THE SONS OF DISOBEDIENCE."

 The liberal RSV was the first major version to actually follow the then Nestle critical text and it omitted the phrase.
 But then the 1989 New RSV put it back in and read rather incorrectly: "On account of these the wrath of God is coming on THOSE WHO ARE DISOBEDIENT."
 Footnote - "Greek - the children of disobedience".